arago/hiro-client-java/README.md

                 .build();

         try {
-            // Build an API handler which takes care of API version endpoints and security tokens.
+            // Build an API handler which takes care of API paths via /api/versions and security tokens.
             // Use an external httpClient.
             PasswordAuthTokenAPIHandler handler = PasswordAuthTokenAPIHandler.newBuilder()
                     .setHttpClient(httpClient)